 Thank you for your interest in the Ridgefield Historical Society!

 Volunteers make a vital contribution to the success of RHS, and we invite you to join our team!
 There are many exciting ways for you to participate, either on an ongoing basis or for specific events.
-If you have a special interest not listed below, please feel free to discuss it with us by calling 203-438-5821 or email us at email@example.com.
+If you have a special interest not listed below, please feel free to discuss it with us by calling 203-438-5821 or emailing firstname.lastname@example.org.
 Training will be provided for each position.

-Marketing & Communication Assistant: Help us get the word out about Ridgefield’s best kept secret!
+Marketing & Communications Assistant: Help us get the word out about Ridgefield’s best kept secret!
 We are looking for savvy individuals who can help create robust website, press release, social media, and eblast content and partner with us on getting RHS in the news and more visible in the community.

 Development & Fundraising: As a nonprofit organization, RHS receives no funding from the Town of Ridgefield and relies on its members, donors, and funders for its survival.
 Brainstorm with us to find new ways to engage constituents and identify future supporters.